 *Worked on by two previous WPI teams and passed on the third try.

-SB 73 outlines how the Proposition 39 funds will be allocated to California's K-12 schools and community colleges and it ensures that those funds deliver the expected energy efficiency and cost savings.
+Senate Bill 73 (originally Senate Bill 39) was signed into law on June 27, 2013*Outlines how the Proposition 39 funds will be allocated to California's K-12 schools and community colleges and it ensures that those funds deliver the expected energy efficiency and cost savings.
 Because of SB 73, some of the Proposition 39 funding will be allocated to school districts based on the proportion of their low-income student population as well as to small school districts in pollution-impacted regions.

 * SB 39 went through the traditional legislative process but was subsumed in the state budget's last minute negotiations, becoming SB 73, a budget trailer bill.